 Connect to your customers through experience.
 While this starts by designing a pleasing pathway through different displays in your store, but it must include additional considerations.
 Some stores offer strategic places to sit, interactive digital displays for information, and even snacks or beverages.
-Other sensory aspects, like lighting, color and texture choices, music, and even scent, can all impact the subconscious decision-making process for each customer who goes through your store.
+Other sensory aspects, like lighting, color and texture choices, music, and even scent, can all impact the subconscious decision-making and spending process for each customer who goes through your store.

 Music is one of the least expensive, simplest ways to evoke an emotional response from a customer.

-Holiday music can get shoppers in the mood to spend more during major holidays while soothing instrumental music can relax them and make them walk more slowly, increasing their dwell time subliminally.
+Holiday music can get shoppers in the mood to increase spend more during major holidays while soothing instrumental music can relax them and make them walk more slowly, increasing their dwell time subliminally.
 However, it is important to consider your customers’ music preferences, and this information is based on their demographic.

 Generally, older adults prefer background instrumental music while younger adults and teenagers prefer foreground, louder music that is pop, rock, indie, or rap.
 Volume is reportedly important across all age demographics, and music that is too loud will drive people out of your store.
 However, music that is dissonant in some way – a happy song that is too slow in tempo, music that doesn’t fit the brand personality, music that triggers a condition like tinnitus, or music that is simply not to the customer’s personal taste – will also cause them to leave unsatisfied.

 Ultimately, it is important for modern business owners to take a holistic approach to their customers’ experience in their store, influenced by the brand’s personality.
 Working with customer psychology, their habits like looking at their phones and their need for convenience catered to their individual needs can lead to very different retail shopping experiences depending on how you need your brand to be perceived.
 Studying how your target shopper listens to music can help you create an ambiance and select the best commercial music for business that will make your customers feel at home, whether they have come in to grab an item quickly or they’re after some retail therapy.